 Wheelie Bin Placement and Collection

-- The bins should be placed not more than one metre from the kerb edge (or if there is no kerb, the road edge) so that the truck can reach the bins.
+- Place bins no more than 1 metre from the kerb edge so the the truck can reach the bins.

 What can you place in your yellow-lidded recycling bin?

-- Rigid plastic bottles and containers (no styrofoam)
+- Plastic bottles and containers (remove lids.
+No styrofoam)

-Please ensure that you only place these materials in your recycling bin.
-If it is not on this list then it cannot be recycled in Ipswich.
+Only place the correct items in your recycling bin.
+If it is not on the list then it cannot be recycled in the Ipswich collection service.